 2. Fungal infection

-Fungal diseases such as fin rot, tail rot, and body rot are pretty common in bettas.
-Skin that has been suffered damage through bacterial infection can develop a secondary infection such as fungus.
-This type of fungal infection often looks like white cotton patches or a white fuzz, and it will eat away at the betta’s skin, causing loss of scales and other damage to the fins and tail.
+Fungal infection often looks like white cotton patches or a white fuzz which will eat away at the betta’s skin, causing loss of scales and other damage to the fins and tail.

 External parasites such as Ich, Flukes, and Anchor Worms will attach to a fish’s body.
 Internal parasites can cause damage to their gills and may be mistaken for Bacterial Infections.
 As parasites feed off their host (your betta), they will cause damage to the skin and surrounding tissue, leaving open wounds.